 The blood samples are taken after 8 hours of fasting.
 A normal person has blood sugar level 70 to 100 mg/dL whereas a diabetic person will have a blood glucose level 126 mg/dL or above.

 Random Blood Glucose test

 If your blood has sugar level 200 mg/dL or above in any time of the day then it is an indication of diabetes.

 The type 1 diabetes, even after diagnosis and treatment can cause severe health complications such as

 Kidney Damage or Nephropathy

 The kidney contains about 1 million nephrons whose function is to separate water and ions and to filter the toxins and waste from your bloodstream.
-The high blood sugar level significantly damages and causes irreversible kidney failure.
-As a result, you may need dialysis or kidney transfer.
+The high blood sugar level significantly damages and cause irreversible kidney failure.
+In result, you may need dialysis or kidney transfer.